DanielGutmann/mltoolkit/mldp/README.md

 # Machine Learning Data Pipeline (MLDP) #

-This repository contains a module for **parallel**, **real-time data processing** for machine learning purposes.
+This repository contains a module for **parallel** and **real-time data processing** for machine learning (ML) purposes.
+It provides the backbone to perform data transformations to train and evaluate ML models.
-Essentially, it provides an infrastructure for efficient parallel data processing for models development.
 A data pipeline can be understood as a sequence of computational steps that are applied to data-chunks that are read progressively (opposed to reading all data to the main memory at once), as shown below.
 The final output of the data pipeline are data-chunks (batches) in a desired format, which will depend on a model at hand.

 <img src="img/mldp.png"/>